School 21: Curriculum

 The school does not follow a usual schedule of periods where a single teacher teaches classes of 30 students, but instead combines lectures, classes, one-on-one coaching sessions and seminars, and there are also free periods for students in the secondary school phase.
 Groups of students can vary from 12 students at the seminars to 50 students at the lectures.
 The school also frequently uses the Harkness method of teaching.
 Class sizes are capped at 25 students so that students can spend more time with their tutors while year groups are capped at 75 students.
 Students sit in circles at all times when seated, and classes have to make a public exhibition every term; the second policy was taken from the High Tech High charter schools in California, United States.
 Exhibitions at the school have replaced parent's evenings.
 In these exhibitions, students can show people their school work, discuss their education, and take questions about the school's curriculum.

 In England, students take standard assessment tests (SATs) at the end of primary school and General Certificate of Secondary Education (GCSE) exams at the end of secondary school.
-The first students at School 21 sat their GCSE exams in 2017.
+The first students at Oasis School 21 sat their GCSE exams in 2017.
 The first SATs results for School 21 were published in 2018.
 Alongside GCSE qualifications in maths, science, and English, which are compulsory, students can choose which GCSE qualifications they wish to study.
 In the 2021/2022 academic year, students at School 21 took GCSEs in art and design, biology, chemistry, computer studies, drama and theatre studies, English language, English literature, geography, history, mathematics, music, physical education, physics, Polish, Double Award Science, and Spanish.
 Students also took technical awards in hospitality, general music studies, and speech and drama.